telerik/maui-docs/controls/numericinput/getting-started.md

 ## Define the Control

-1. When the your .NET MAUI application is set up, you are ready to add a NumericInput control to your page.
+**1.** When the your .NET MAUI application is set up, you are ready to add a NumericInput control to your page.

  <snippet id='numericinput-getting-started-xaml'/>

-1. Add the following namespase:
+**2.** Add the following namespace:

  ```XAML
 xmlns:telerik="http://schemas.telerik.com/2022/xaml/maui"
  ```

-1. Register the Telerik controls through the `Telerik.Maui.Controls.Compatibility.UseTelerik` extension method called inside the `CreateMauiApp` method of the `MauiProgram.cs` file of your project:
+**3.** Register the Telerik controls through the `Telerik.Maui.Controls.Compatibility.UseTelerik` extension method called inside the `CreateMauiApp` method of the `MauiProgram.cs` file of your project:

  ```C#
  using Telerik.Maui.Controls.Compatibility;